Kadaba: Etymology

 As per the locals, Kadaba was ruled by 'Kadamba' dynasty hence the name 'Kadaba'.
 However, there are no valid evidence proving the same.
 As per the Historians Kadaba had been called Kadamma (Kadave, a male deer) since the animals were found in large number here in the past.
-The main languages are Tulu, Kannada, Hindi, Malayalam, Beary.
+The main languages are Tulu, Kannada and Malayalam.

 Kadaba taluk is the place where all religions are free to practice their rituals.

 During the festivals all religion people gather in the temples, churches and mosques and worship and show harmony.